Poems, Short Stories

 I carried shame in my mouth like a secret.

-I carried guilt in my chest like a weight
+I carried guilt in my chest like a weight.

-the privilege of choice,
+Privilege of choice, freedom,

-the voice that said:
+and the voice that said,

-I needed to feel my body
+Learning to feel into my body

 the pain, the tenderness,